 Reykjavik is home to a superb variety of accommodation – from design-led boutique hotels to guesthouses brimming with old-fashioned Icelandic hospitality.

-These are a really popular option with some travellers and there are a couple right in the centre of the city.
+These are a really popular option with some travelers and there are a couple right in the center of the city.
 They offer both flexibility and affordability.
-Look out for 101 Hostels and Kex – a hostel with a very popular gastro pub at its heart.
+Look out for 101 Hostels and Kex – a hostel with a very popular gastropub at its heart.
 The further out of town you go, the cheaper the hostels become.
 There are also some options outside of Reykjavik, including HI City Hostel Reykjavik and Bus Hostel Reykjavik that will bring you closer to the Icelandic countryside.

-Hostels in Iceland are the cheaper and flexible option.
+Hostels in Iceland are a cheaper and flexible option.
 One hostel in Reykjavik - Kex - even has a gastropub inside!